SneaksAndData/adapta/adapta/security/clients/README.md

 ## Azure Client
 There are few important notes on the usage of this client for retrieving storage account credentials via `connect_storage` method.
 This method is also used by `delta_lake` loaders, thus it is important to understand how to configure your environment and account.

-1. Environment Variables: The method first checks for mapped environment variables in a format `PROTEUS__STORAGEACCOUNTNAME_AZURE_STORAGE_ACCOUNT_KEY`, and if found, returns the account name and key.
+1. Environment Variables: The method first checks for mapped environment variables in a format `f'PROTEUS__{STORAGEACCOUNTNAME}_AZURE_STORAGE_ACCOUNT_KEY'`, and if found, returns the account name and key.

 Note that this gives your client full write access on the account.